Steam Deck Review: PC Gaming in Your Palm, at Last

 The Steam Deck is the latest high-profile attempt to do the near-impossible – make a great handheld gaming PC.
 The device looks a lot like a Nintendo Switch, the current king of portable gaming, but it's a very different beast: more powerful, more expensive and certainly more complicated.
-For the uninitiated, this an AMD-powered handheld gaming PC with a 7-inch 1,280x800 display.
-It comes with 64GB, 256GB or 512GB of storage and Valve lists the main specs as:
+For the uninitiated, this an AMD-powered handheld gaming PC with a 7-inch 1,280x800 display and either 64GB, 256GB or 512GB of storage.

 Valve's portable device is also difficult to definitively review, as the platform, its features and the list of compatible games is rapidly evolving.
 Even as of this writing, OS updates are adding and changing important features almost daily, so some parts of the user experience may be different by the time the console ships.
 For example, Valve just added the ability to easily install the Chrome web browser directly from the SteamOS interface.
 The full scope of feature-enhancing tweaks and hacks (or bugs and limitations) won't be apparent until the Steam Deck gets into more hands.
 So consider this a living review that will evolve over time.